ubccr/xdmod/docs/software-requirements.md

 The PHP website contains the full list of supported [timezones][].

-Production Open XDMoD instances should use HTTPS, which is enabled via the webserver configuration (see below).
+Open XDMoD instances must use HTTPS.
+HTTP is not supported.
+HTTPS is enabled via the webserver configuration (see below).

 [timezones]: https://secure.php.net/manual/en/timezones.php

 ### Apache

-Production instances of Open XDMoD should use HTTPS.
+Open XDMoD must use HTTPS.
 This requires the `mod_ssl` module be installed and enabled.
 The `mod_headers` module is also recommended so that the [HTTP Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header can be set on the webserver.